 8. Cool on wire rack for 1-2 hours.

-9. Optional: Whip cream with fine sugar and vanilla, and spoon into pastry bag.
+9. Optional: Whip coconut-cream with maple syrup and vanilla, and spoon into pastry bag.

-10. Decorate custards to make jack-o’-lantern faces/designs with whipped cream, roasted kabocha seeds, nuts, raisins, chocolate chips, and/or icing.
+10. Decorate custards to make jack-o’-lantern faces/designs with whipped coconut-cream, roasted kabocha seeds, nuts, raisins, chocolate chips, and/or icing.

 (Note: Cut and paste into browser window to access pdf.)